lucasalzonekubernetes/booksApi/README.md

 ## Run server

-Now we can use app to listen request:
+We can use app to listen request:

 ```javascript
 const host = process.env.HOST || 'localhost';